hadi-jabbari/SlimMessageBus/README.md

 ## Testing

 To run tests you need to update the respective `appsettings.json` to match your own cloud infrastructure or local infrastructure.
-SMB has some message brokers setup on Azure for integration tests (secrets not shared).
+SMB has some message brokers set up on Azure for integration tests (secrets not shared).

 Run all tests: